gardener/gardener/docs/development/local_setup.md

 > Note: The minimum K8S version of the remote cluster that can be used as Garden cluster is `1.19.x`.

+> ⚠️ Please be aware that in the remote garden setup all Gardener components run with administrative permissions, i.e., there is no fine-grained access control via RBAC (as opposed to productive installations of Gardener).

 #### Prepare the Gardener

 Now, that you have started your local cluster, we can go ahead and register the Gardener API Server.